-Getting around in Montreal is easy thanks to the city’s excellent public transport system.
-Expats who live in the city or the surrounding areas and suburbs with access to the public transit network will not need a car to get around and see the sights.
+Getting around in Montreal is relatively straightforward thanks to the city’s excellent public transport system.
+Expats who live in the city centre or the surrounding areas and suburbs needn't worry about having a car.

 Public transport in Montreal

-Public transit in Montreal is clean, efficient and safe to use, and is the best way of getting around the city.
-Montreal has extensive bus and metro networks, and there are regional trains available for those wanting to do some intercity travelling.
-Public transport in Montreal is run by the Societe de transport de Montreal (STM).
+Public transit in Montreal is clean, safe and the most efficient way to move around the city.
+Montreal has an extensive bus and metro system, with regional trains available for intercity travel.
+Public transport in Montreal is run by the Société de transport de Montréal (STM).

-Frequent commuters can purchase an OPUS Card from station ticket booths and approved retailers throughout the city.
-Cards can be recharged at station vending machines, recharge terminals and ticket booths, and can be used across the Greater Montreal region.
-There are other card options for pre-determined destinations which cannot be topped up.
+Frequent commuters can purchase an OPUS card from the ticket booths at stations and approved retailers throughout the city.
+These reloadable smart cards can be used to access public transport across the Greater Montreal region.
+There are other single-card options available for pre-determined destinations.

 Taxis in Montreal

-Taxis are readily available in Montreal, and can be called in advance, hailed off the street or found at taxi stands across the city.
-Cabs in Montreal differ in appearance depending on the company they represent, but should be clearly marked.
-Some companies only operate in central Montreal, so expats should ask their local colleagues about which company is the best to use in their area.
+Taxis in Montreal are readily available, and can be called in advance, hailed off the street or found at taxi ranks across the city.
+Cabs in Montreal differ in appearance depending on the companies they represent, but they should always be clearly marked.
+Some taxi companies only operate in central Montreal, so expats should ask their local friends or colleagues about the services operational in their area.

 Cycling in Montreal

 An extensive network of bike paths runs through the city, making cycling in Montreal a pleasurable and healthy means of transit.